brajeshwar/brajeshwar.github.io/_posts/2007/2007-07-19-jajah-the-low-cost-global-phone-utility-comes-to-india.md

----
-layout: post
-title: Jajah, the low cost global phone utility, comes to India
+# Jajah, the low cost global phone utility, comes to India
----

 The low-cost global phone call utility - <a href="http://www.jajah.com/">Jajah</a> - have landed in India.
 They're curring running a special promotion for <a href="http://www.jajahindia.com/">Indian users</a>.
 You can use either your landline or your mobile phone to connect to the person you wish to call.